Developer

 Types of relationships

-In Teamwork Graph, there are two types of relationships: canonical and inferred.
+In Teamwork Graph, there are three types of relationships: canonical, activity, and inferred.

 Canonical relationships

-• Linking a Jira work item to a Confluence page
+• A work item belongs to a project

-When you, as a developer, create relationships while ingesting data into Teamwork Graph (using attributes like parentKey, containerKey, createdBy, or associations), you are creating canonical relationships.
-These are the foundational, “source of truth” connections in the Graph.
+When building connectors, you create canonical relationships using attributes like parentKey, containerKey, or associations.
+These are the foundational, "source of truth" connections in the graph.

 Inferred relationships